harvester/docs/docs/install/harvester-configuration.md

 - `install.vip_mode`
     - `dhcp`: Harvester will send DHCP requests to get VIP. `install.vip_hw_addr` field needs to be provided.
     - `static`: Harvester uses a static VIP.
-- `install.vip_hw_addr`: The MAC address of the VIP interface.
+- `install.vip_hw_addr`: The hardware address corresponding to the VIP.
 Users have to configure their on-premise DHCP server to offer the configured VIP.
 The field is mandatory when `install.vip_mode` is `dhcp`.

 #### Example